mindis/retailer-docs/_SFTP.rst

 The rangespan system check each FTP folder for an update every 10 minutes.
 The files are processed within a couple of minutes, and a response file is generated once that is complete.
 If there were **any** errors, the entire file will be rejected.

+We have explicit error handling for the following:
+- "Missing mandatory customer data" - The following customer data fields are mandatory ('name', 'address_line_1', 'town', 'country', 'postcode', 'email')
+- "Missing retailer reference"
+- "Placed date is too old" - Placed date must be within 7 days of ingestion date
+- "Quantity must be greater than zero"
+- "Invalid RIN" - Retailer has not selected the given RIN
+- "Unable to parse (placed_date|unit_cost_ex_vat)" - Input data is not formatted correctly
+- "Offer unavailable" - not price exists for RIN / placed date
+- "Retailer reference already exists" - an order with this reference was already submitted.

 Catalog